OlivierBlanvillain/bourne-shell-list/README.md

       fi
     }

 See [the manual][2] for the complete list of commands and additional examples.
 The library is fully tested on 8 shells.
-I've used am home made testing framework which is probably more useful than the library.
+I use a home made testing framework which is probably more useful than the library.

 ### Install: